 These are the species of reptile and amphibian known to occur and breed in the state of Vermont.
-Click on a species name to reach its own page, with information about that species with photos and range maps.
+Click on a species name to reach its own page, with information about that species, including photos and range maps.
 Click here for a quick photo reference to help you identify these species, then click on the individual photos or links to see additional identification, photos, and natural history information for each species.

 Accepted Name, State Rank, and State Status,

 |Spotted Turtle||Clemmys guttata||S1||E||High|

 |Eastern Milksnake (a.k.a.
 Spotted Adder)||Lampropeltis triangulum||S514|